Ingestion

 - Teams add a lightweight GitHub Action to their workflows.
 The action fetches the repo’s SPDX 2.3 dependency graph from the GitHub Dependency Graph API and submits it to the PG Atlas ingestion endpoint, authenticated via a GitHub OIDC token.
 Supports both public and private repos.

-- Optional: allow non-GitHub SBOM submissions which are signed with a project key for provenance (deferred for v0).
+- Roadmap item: allow non-GitHub SBOM submissions which are signed with a project key for provenance (deferred for v0).

 Authentication: